Dong Yi (TV series): In exile

 The King is heartbroken by his separation from Dong-yi.
 Despite being forbidden to do so, he goes to her residence and spends the night with her.
 She gives birth to her second child, Yi Geum.

 The six-year-old Geum is bright and intelligent, but he longs to meet his father.
-On an undercover outing, the King recognizes Geum as his son and befriends him, posing as an administrative officer.
+On an undercover outing, the King meets Geum and he realises Geum is his son when he tells the King he is a Prince.
+The King befriends Geum, posing as an administrative officer because he wants to spend time with him.

-Hui-bin learns about the King's secret meetings with Yi Geum and his lingering affection for Dong-yi.
-Her mother hires assassins to burn Dong-yi's residence in order to kill her and her son.
+Hui-bin's mother learns about the King's secret meetings with Yi Geum and his lingering affection for Dong-yi, and she hires assassins to burn Dong-yi's residence in order to kill her and her son.
 The royal guards, who were instructed to watch over the residence, rescue both mother and son from the fire.
+The King rushes to Dong-yi and upon meeting her again asks her to return to the palace with the Prince.

-The King has been waiting to bring Dong-yi and her son to court.
-When Geum turns seven, he is required to receive royal education.
-However, the King uses the failed assassination attempt on the pair's lives as a pretext to bring both into the palace early.
+The King has been waiting to bring Dong-yi and her son to court and uses the failed assassination attempt as a pretext to bring them back.
+The King also used Geum's age to convince the ministers that he must return to the palace because he is required to receive royal education.